THE CENTRE FOR REGIONAL AND URBAN INNOVATION AND STATISTICAL EXPLORATION

 COMMITTING TO CRUISE

 Following a glowing Five Year Assessment Report on CRUISE by its funding organisation, Statistics South Africa, a high-level meeting was held with Stellenbosch University in 2015 in which it conveyed its satisfaction with the Centre’s academic standard and output ratio.
 As a consequence Statistics South Africa committed itself to a number of important future collaborations with the University.
 These, amongst others, include the continued financial support of CRUISE from 2019 to 2029 and support in the active advancement of the establishment of a future Division of the Regional Science Association International in Africa.

 One of our key functions at CRUISE is to analyse and disseminate existing statistical data and develop new databases and indicators that would augment the information provision role of Statistics South Africa.
 CRUISE designs and integrates selected spatial data sets from various public, private, and non-governmental institutions required for responsive policy formulation and economic development initiatives.
 Decision makers are capacitated to apply and interpret data within the context of policy formulation.

-URBAN AND REGIONAL PLANNING IS COMING TO CRUISE
+URBAN AND REGIONAL PLANNING

 A unique set of composite development indices have been developed for South Africa combining demographic, economic and social indicators from censuses and household surveys.
 Separate indexes were developed for urban and rural areas which include growth, economic and social variables within municipalities and comparative indices between municipalities.
 The current DIFs cover the following years: 1996, 2001, 2003, 2004, 2005, 2006, 2007 and 2011.
 Steps are currently being taken to expand the DIF to cover other parts of Africa.